Reception of The Simpsons

-The Simpsons is an American animated sitcom which premiered on Fox on December 17, 1989.
-Having finished its 35th and 36th season in 2024, critical commentary on the show has changed significantly over its run.
+The Simpsons is an American animated sitcom created by Matt Groening for the Fox Broadcasting Company.
+Since its premiere on December 17, 1989, critical reception and commentary on the show has changed significantly over its run.
 The Simpsons' golden era is widely considered to be among the most influential media ever produced.
 Discussion of the show following the supposed "end of the golden era" has been related to the decline in quality, the causes of that change, and possible solutions.

 Some of the show's creators and critics have denied this decline, and defended episodes and trends, while others have acknowledged that while the show is not as good as it used to be, having such a high bar for comparison is unfair and blinds the viewer to the quality of the more recent episodes.
-A silver or bronze age of the show, where it returned to its roots with content reminiscent of the 1990s episodes, (Note: The first episode of The Simpsons to air in the 1990s was season 1's "Bart the Genius", while the last was season 11's "Grift of the Magi".) has been identified as lasting from the either the 2007 film The Simpsons Movie or the 20th season in 2008–2009 through to at least the 24th season in 2012–2013.
+A silver or bronze age of the show, where it returned to its roots with content reminiscent of the 1990s episodes, (Note: The first episode of The Simpsons to air in the 1990s was season 1's "Bart the Genius", while the last was season 11's "Grift of the Magi".) has been identified as lasting from either the 2007 film The Simpsons Movie or the 20th season in 2008–2009 through to at least the 24th season in 2012–2013.
 The relevance of discussions about the quality of the show is debated.